xsoc/Bitburner/README.md

 # Bitburner
 Collection of scripts for the amazing programming game, Bitburner ([Steam](https://store.steampowered.com/app/1812820/Bitburner/), [Web](https://danielyxie.github.io/bitburner/))

+Be warned!
+I'm very inconsistent with semicolons, so take a deep breath first 😅

 ## [contractor.js](https://raw.githubusercontent.com/xsoc/Bitburner/main/contractor.js)
 It searches all servers for coding contracts and attempts to solve what it can.
 Currently it has solutions for: